 These campaigns are used to engage users who have reduced or stopped interacting with a brand.

 The messages are triggered after a defined period of inactivity.
-They aim to reconnect with users by reintroducing the brand with a relevant message that encourages them to return without putting pressure on them.
+They aim to reconnect with users by reintroducing the brand with a relevant message that encourages them to return without pressuring them.

 Lifecycle-Based Campaigns